stoicallytyped/novela_hugo_blog/content/authors/matt-mckenna/matt-mckenna.md

 +++
 avatar = "/images/2019.12.30_IMG_20191018_133058_102.jpg"
-bio = "Engineer of Android // Enthusiast of Kotlin // Excited to be creating and doing // Working at Comcast on @Xfinity Stream" featured = false title = "Matt McKenna"
+bio = "Engineer of Android // Enthusiast of Kotlin // Excited to be creating and doing // Working at Comcast on Xfinity Stream" featured = true title = "Matt McKenna"
 [[social]]
 title = "Twitter"